LrGeometry/CircuitBreaker/README.md

 => uint64* = 0x3ae19f4688
 ```

-### `standardSwitch.rb`
+### `standard_switch.rb`

-`standardSwitch.rb` is automatically loaded on startup and defines some useful function bridges, including a few SVCs.
+`standard_switch.rb` is automatically loaded on startup and defines some useful function bridges, including a few SVCs.
 It also monkey-patches `Pointer` to include a `#query_memory` method, which will return a `MemInfo` struct describing the memory location the pointer was in.
 It is a small wrapper around `SVC::QueryMemory`.

 # Development